prompthero/prompt-metadata-checker/README.md

 -   NMKD: The model hash is not saved in the PNG metadata, so the model name and version can't be auto-filled
 -   General: Only the 35 model names and versions can be auto-filled which are stored in the modelHashes.js
+-   General: Inpainting overwrites the original prompt info, so the extension will autofill the inpaint prompt

 ## Installation